opensearch-project/project-website/_posts/2023-03-30-semantic-science-benchmarks.md

 There are two ways of incorporating transformers in search: as **cross-encoders** and **neural retrievers**.

 **Cross-encoders** work in series with keyword search and can be thought of as rerankers.
-Once BM25 fetches the top \(N\) results for a given query, a cross-encoder reranks these \(N\) results given the query \(q\).
+Once BM25 fetches the top $$N$$ results for a given query, a cross-encoder reranks these $$N$$ results given the query $$q$$.
 This approach generally produces better results than using neural retrievers alone.
-However, it is computationally expensive (high latency), because the transformer needs to compute \(N\) different scores, one for each `(query, document)` pair.
+However, it is computationally expensive (high latency) because the transformer needs to compute $$N$$ different scores, one for each `(query, document)` pair.
 The cross-encoder is also limited by the result quality of the BM25 retrieval.

-In contrast, **neural retrievers** have to perform only one computation: create a vector for the query.
-The actual retrieval is accomplished by finding the top \(N\) nearest neighbors of this query vector.
+In contrast, **neural retrievers** have to perform only one computation that creates a vector for the query.
+The actual retrieval is accomplished by finding the top $$N$$ nearest neighbors of this query vector.
 This is a very fast operation that is implemented using [k-NN](https://opensearch.org/docs/latest/search-plugins/knn/index/).
 Note that neural retrievers do not rely on keyword results but rather are used in combination with keyword search.
 Indeed, neural retrievers combined with BM25 yield better results than cross-encoders, as shown by our experiments.
-It is also worth noting that cross-encoders work in the reranker paradigm and rely on first stage retrieval.
-They greatly benefit from combining BM25 and dense retrievers discussed in this post for their first stage retrieval.
+It is also worth noting that cross-encoders work in the reranker paradigm and rely on first-stage retrieval.
+They greatly benefit from combining BM25 and dense retrievers, discussed earlier in this post, for their first-stage retrieval.

 In this blog post, we have included several experiments that can help build intuition about how and when to combine BM25 with neural retrievers.
 It is important to remember that because every dataset is different, there is a chance that the configurations used here are not optimal for your dataset.
 Nevertheless, we believe that there are some **global conclusions** that apply to most datasets:

 1. Neural retrievers with BM25 work better than neural retrievers or BM25 alone.
 2. Neural retrievers with BM25 deliver the same (or better) results as cross-encoders at a fraction of the cost and latency.
-3. If a dataset is heavy on keyword usage, BM25 works much better than neural retrievers.
+3. If a dataset contains a lot of keyword usage, BM25 works much better than neural retrievers.
 An example of such a dataset is one containing factory part numbers.
-4. If a dataset is heavy on natural language, neural retrievers work much better than BM25.
+4. If a dataset contains a lot of natural language, neural retrievers work much better than BM25.
 An example is data from a community forum.
 5. For datasets that contain both natural language and keywords, a combination of BM25 and neural retrievers works better.
 An example of such a dataset is one containing data for a clothing website that describes products using both natural language (product description) and numbers (product length, size, or weight).
 6. The optimal combination method depends on the dataset.
 In general, we have found that harmonic mean performs best for pretrained models, while arithmetic mean and geometric mean perform best for fine-tuned models.
-7. Most small-sized transformer models, such as TAS-B, have a context length of 512 tokens (about 350 words), and they ignore all words after that limit.
-If a document is long and the first few hundred words are not representative of its content, it is useful to chunk the document into multiple sections.
+7. Most small transformer models, such as TAS-B, have a context length of 512 tokens (about 350 words), and they ignore all words after that limit.
+If a document is long and the first few hundred words are not representative of its content, it is useful to split the document into multiple sections.
 Note that the index size will increase accordingly because each section corresponds to its own vector.

 ## Appendix